6 Essential Photography Techniques Every Beginner Should Know

 - Use the right lens: Different lenses have different maximum apertures.
 Prime lenses (lenses with a fixed focal length) generally have larger apertures than zoom lenses, making them great for low-light situations.

 - Create depth of field: Aperture can be used to control depth of field, which refers to how much of an image is in focus.
 A wide aperture setting (low f-stop number) will create a shallow depth of field, where only your subject is in focus and everything else is blurred.
-A narrow aperture setting (high f-stop number) will create a deep depth of field, where everything from the foreground to the background is in focus.
+A narrow aperture setting (high f-stop number) will create a deep depth of field where everything from the foreground to the background is in focus.

 Hopefully these tips will help you get creative with your photography and take amazing shots!
 Good luck!